haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 In order to follow this tutorial you will need to work on a Linux or MacOSX system.
 We will also make use of [**PyMOL**][link-pymol] (freely available for most operating systems) in order to visualize the input and output data.
 We will provide you links to download the various required software and data.
+We assume that you have a working installation of HADDOCK3 on your system.
+If not, please refer to the [HADDOCK3 installation instructions](https://github.com/haddocking/haddock3/blob/main/docs/INSTALL.md){:target="_blank"}.

 Further we are providing pre-processed PDB files for docking and analysis (but the preprocessing of those files will also be explained in this tutorial).
 The files have been processed